Abram-Emad/Simple-Basic-Programs-Based-On-Python-For-Beginners/README.md

 ## Project Description 📝

 This repository is designed for Python beginners who want to learn programming fundamentals through practical examples.
 Each program focuses on a specific concept (e.g., variables, loops, functions) and is written in a clear, well-commented style to enhance understanding.
-Whether you're new to coding or refreshing your skills, these examples provide a structured way to practice and experiment.
+Whether you're new to coding or refreshing your skills, these examples provide a structured way to practice and experiment

 ---